Alex James (footballer): Arsenal

 James left Preston for Herbert Chapman's Arsenal in 1929 for £8,750 (£ today), making his debut against Leeds United on 31 August 1929 two weeks before his 28th birthday.
-In order to circumvent the maximum wage rules, Arsenal arranged it so that his employment at the club was supplemented by a £250-a-year "sports demonstrator" job at Selfridges, the London department store.
-James had an unremarkable first season at Arsenal, partly due to the recovery from injuries he had accrued at Preston.
-However his first season brought the first of what would be six trophies in seven seasons when he played in the 1930 FA Cup Final win against Huddersfield Town, scoring the first in a 2–0 win to give Arsenal their first major trophy.
+To circumvent the maximum wage rules, Arsenal arranged it so that his employment at the club was supplemented by a £250-a-year "sports demonstrator" job at Selfridges, the London department store.
+James had an unremarkable first season at Arsenal, partly because he was still recovering from injuries he had accrued at Preston.
+However his first season brought the first of six trophies in seven seasons when he played in the 1930 FA Cup Final win against Huddersfield Town, scoring the first in a 2–0 win to give Arsenal their first major trophy.

 Over time he settled into his role and became part of the dominant side of English football in 1930s.
 Playing so deep as a supporting player, he scored relatively few goals for Arsenal – only 27 in 261 appearances – but created many times that number.
 James's passing and vision supplied the ammunition that Joe Hulme, David Jack, Cliff Bastin, and Jack Lambert all put into the net.
 James orchestrated Arsenal to their first ever First Division Championship win in 1930–31.

 The defending champions started the 1931–32 season badly largely through missing goals from injured Jack Lambert.
 However, as Lambert returned to goalscoring form Arsenal enjoyed a good run to regain ground on leaders Everton.
 After their FA Cup semi final win they harboured hopes of a league and cup double; they were now only three points behind Everton with a game in hand.
-However, only two minutes into the next game at West Ham United, James suffered serious ligament damage.
-He missed the rest of the league season and without their playmaker, Arsenal won only one more league game and finished second to Everton.
+However, only two minutes into the next game at West Ham United, James suffered serious ligament damage that caused him to miss the rest of the league season.
+Without their playmaker, Arsenal won only one more league game and finished second to Everton.
 They also lost in the 1932 FA Cup Final against Newcastle United.
 James had been passed fit before injuring himself in a pre-match photo call for the press.
 Without him, Arsenal lost 2–1, albeit thanks to a highly controversial goal from Newcastle's Jack Allen.
-He recovered to help Arsenal to a second title in 1932–33; Arsenal scored a club record 118 goals in the League that season.
+He recovered to help Arsenal to a second title in 1932–33.

 Another spate of injuries marred James's 1933–34 season.
 Arsenal retained their title but scored far fewer (75) goals in the process.
 With James recovered they won a fourth championship, and their third in a row in 1934–35 in style.
 Ted Drake scored 42 league goals in his first season with the club, many of them supplied by James.

 In 1935–36 James won his last trophy, a second FA Cup winners' medal, when he captained Arsenal to their 1–0 win over Sheffield United.
 With age and injuries taking their toll in the last two years of his career, Alex James retired from playing in the summer of 1937.